A printable PDF version adopted January 2021 can be found here.

 3.2 Network Meetings

-- 3.2.1 The Steering Committee in conjunction with the Census Bureau will plan the format, agenda, and dates for an annual meeting of the Lead organizations.
+3.2.1 The Steering Committee in conjunction with the Census Bureau will plan the format, agenda, and dates for an annual meeting of the State Data Center network member organizations and Steering Committee members.

 3.3 Annual Business Meeting